Isotopes of neptunium: Shortage of ^{237}Np stockpiles

-Stockpiles of built up in the United States since the Manhattan Project, thanks to the Hanford nuclear complex (operating in Washington State from 1943 to 1977) and the development of atomic weapons, are now almost exhausted.
+Stockpiles of built up in the United States since the Manhattan Project, thanks to the Hanford nuclear complex (operating in Washington State from 1943 to 1977) and the Savannah River Site (operating in South Carolina from 1950 to 1988) the development of atomic weapons, are now almost exhausted.
 The extraction and purification of sufficient new quantities of from irradiated nuclear fuels is therefore necessary for the resumption of production in order to replenish the stocks needed for space exploration by robotic probes.

 Neptunium-239

 Neptunium-239 has 146 neutrons and a half-life of 2.356 days.
 It is produced via β^{−} decay of the short-lived uranium-239, and undergoes another β^{−} decay to plutonium-239.
 This is the primary route for making plutonium, as ^{239}U can be made by neutron capture in uranium-238.

 Uranium-237 and neptunium-239 are regarded as the leading hazardous radioisotopes in the first hour-to-week period following nuclear fallout from a nuclear detonation, with ^{239}Np dominating "the spectrum for several days".